chandra-mta/mta-reports/README.md

 # mta-reports
-This repository contains the projects in use for generating MTA reports
+This repository contains the projects in use for generating MTA reports.